MeWhenI/Brainfuck-In-Hexagony/README.md

 # Brainfuck In Hexagony

-A Brainfuck interpreter written in [Martin Ender's Hexagony](https://github.com/m-ender/hexagony).
+A brainfuck interpreter written in [Martin Ender's Hexagony](https://github.com/m-ender/hexagony).

 # Specs

-Takes Brainfuck source code as a command line argument, and input to the Brainfuck program as an optional second argument.
+Takes brainfuck source code as a command line argument, and input to the brainfuck program as an optional second argument.

 Memory is unlimited in both directions from the origin.